vtoj/npz-web-viewer/README.md

 # 📊 NPZ/NPY Web Viewer 🌐

 Welcome to the **NPZ/NPY Web Viewer**, a modern, feature-rich tool designed for interactive visualization and exploration of `.npz` and `.npy` files.
-Whether you’re a data scientist, researcher, or engineer, this app helps you explore and transform your data with ease. 🚀

 ![Landing](docs/images/Landing.png)

 ---